+MONDAY, APRIL 21

+11 a.m.-1 p.m.: Open house at properties at 3425-35 Bishop St., in the Lonsdale neighborhood.
+These affordable, energy-efficient houses were built by the East Tennessee Housing Development Corporation, a designated Community Housing Development Organization

+(CHDO).
+5:30-7 p.m.: Open house and block party, 3444 Compton St. in South Knoxville, sponsored by Knoxville Leadership Foundation/Neighborhood Housing Inc. This will showcase homes built by Neighborhood Housing,

+TUESDAY, APRIL 22

+another CHDO.

-MONDAY, APRIL 11 a.m.-1 p.m.: Open house at properties at 3425-35 Bishop St., in the Lonsdale neighborhood.
-These affordable, energy-efficient houses were built by the East Tennessee Housing Development Corporation, a designated Community Housing Development Organization (CHDO).
-5:30-7 p.m.: Open house and block party, 3444 Compton St. in South Knoxville, sponsored by Knoxville Leadership Foundation/Neighborhood Housing Inc. This will showcase homes built by Neighborhood Housing, another CHDO.
-TUESDAY, APRIL 22 7:30 a.m.: Equity Awards Breakfast at The Standard, 416 W. Jackson Ave.
-Sponsored by the City of Knoxville, this will recognize nine individuals and organizations for their efforts in housing, disability services and economic development.
-9 a.m.: Meeting of the Knoxville/Knox County Homeless Coalition at the L.T.
-Ross Building, Continue on page 4 Headlights, Honors, Farragut Hotel Cont. from page 1 recommended by the Chronic Problem Properties Committee.
+7:30 a.m.: Equity Awards Breakfast at The Standard, 416 W. Jackson Ave.
+Sponsored by the City of Knoxville, this will recognize nine individuals and organizations for their efforts in housing, disability services and economic devel- 9 a.m.: Meeting of the Knoxville/Knox County Homeless Coalition at the L.T.
+Ross Building, 2247 Western Ave.
+The meeting will conclude with Continue on page 4 Headlights, Honors, Farragut Hotel Cont. from page 1 of four properties as recommended by the Chronic Problem Properties Committee.
 They included 327 Cansler Avenue, 0 (Zero) Cansler Avenue, 5126 Villa Road and 320 South Castle Street.
-Becky Wade, director of the Community Development Department, said the city needs to acquire distressed properties and sell them to buyers who will repair and rehabilitate the properties.
-The city council also approved a 25-year agreement with Farragut Group the historic Farragut Hotel development and added, houses with a NO zoning at 530 South Gay Street and create a hotel with 190 rooms.
+Becky Wade, director of the Community Development Department, said the city needs to acquire distressed properties and sell them to buyers who will repair and rehabilitate the The city council also approved a 25-year agree- LLC, which plans to restore the historic Farragut Hotel at 530 South Gay Street and create a hotel with 190 rooms.
 The \$40 million project gets 25 years of payments in lieu of taxes on the project.
 Councilman Nick Della Volpe asked if 25 years was too long and, after hearing from Brian Larson of the firm, said he was excited about the proj- Councilman Nick Pavlis said that the agreement will be "a benefit to everyone."
-Councilman George Wallace called bring the LLC, which plans to restore hotel back to life a unique "It's something we don't have - a historic hotel."
+Councilman George Wallace ment with Farragut Group called bringing the hotel back to life a unique development and added, "It's something we don't have - a historic hotel."
 Larson said "The Brand is Knoxville," and that downtown Knoxville only has 1,300 hotel rooms and, with the renovated Farragut Hotel, would have 1,500.
-He said Knoxville can become a destination. shame, grief, fear, distrust The council also adopted, on first reading, the One Year Plan prepared by the Metropolitan Planning Commission (MPC) and approved several rezoning requests.
-Two of the requests came from designation.
+He said Knoxville can become a destination.
+The council also adopted, on first reading, the One Year Plan prepared by the Metropolitan Planning Commission (MPC) and approved several rezoning requests.
+Two of the requests came from houses with a NO zoning designation.